YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

 but with the additional constraint that the selected sources must match one of the detections produced by the previous model based on a DIoU threshold of 0.1.
-By doing so, we include fainter true sources considered detectable by the first trained model.
+By doing so, we included fainter true sources that the first trained model considers detectable.
 However, most added sources are difficult to detect and would likely complicate the training startup of a new model.
-To compensate, we use the difficult flagging introduced in Appendix A.6.4 of Paper I, and flag all the new sources that do not fulfill the original selection function.
+To compensate, we used the difficult flagging introduced in Appendix A.6.4 of Paper I and flagged all new sources that do not meet the original selection function.
 This allows the detector to learn from the obvious sources first and progressively refine its solution to include fainter ones.
-Sources fulfilling the original selection function but not detected by the first model could be removed, but we chose to also flag them as difficult instead.
-These missed sources might become detectable thanks to the added diversity provided by the new targets.
-We then train a new bootstrap model based on the refined training source catalog.
+Sources that fulfill the original selection function but are not detected by the first model could be removed or flagged as difficult.
+However, we chose to keep them as regular targets, as the score achieved by this first model is already high, indicating no significant negative effect from these sources.
+Also, these missed sources might become detectable thanks to the added diversity provided by the new targets.
+The obtained refined target source catalog can then be used to retrain a bootstrap model.

-This bootstrap process can be repeated until the training sample converges.
-For the SDC2, we train a BASE model and two successive bootstrap models, BT1 and BT2.
-Each model is used to refine the following selection function, resulting in training samples containing 1383 (BASE), 1573 (BT1), and 1565 (BT2) target sources.
-This indicates a form of convergence after a single bootstrap step as the number of selected sources stabilizes, which is confirmed by the best score achieved by each model in Sect.~\ref{sec:results_score}.
-Instead of training every new model from scratch, we reuse part of the previously trained model as a starting point.
-We remove the last three layers from the loaded model and replace them with identically shaped layers with randomly initialized weights.
-Although this does not improve the final score, it allows faster convergence of bootstrap models.